CityLights (2014 film): Production

 CityLights marked actress Anwita Paul's debut, known by her screen name Patralekha.
 As Paul was in a relationship with the lead actor Rao, the production house did not disclose her name until the trailer was released.
 When press kept questioning about the lead actress, the filmmakers dismissed the question.

 While the film was originally set to be directed by Ajay Bahl, due to creative differences he was replaced by Hansal Mehta.
 In December 2013, it was announced that shooting would begin in Rajasthan.

 The film was first scheduled to release on 1 May 2014, which was subsequently shifted to 30 May.
 On 5 May 26 minutes of footage was previewed at a Mumbai event.

 Soundtrack

 The songs were composed by Jeet Gannguli with lyrics by Rashmi Singh.
 Rashmi Singh received Best Lyricist award at the 60th Filmfare Awards for her lyrics to the song "Muskurane."

 The film score was composed by Raju Singh.

-Track listing

 Critical reception

-Times of India reviews the cinematography of "Citylights" by Dev Agarwal is wonderful.
-Shots of the family sleeping against a rubbish pile, a '3BHK' in a construction site, Deepak staring at an ocean of pure despair, a fallen cycle in a courtyard, stand out.
-The family's migration stays with you as a vivid new experience – but its city sojourn occasionally reminds you of familiar moments.
+Saurabh Dwivedi of India Today gave the film 5 out of 5 stars, and wrote, "The film lays bare the darkness beneath shining lights of the metropolis, with its gut-wrenching screenplay.
+Rajkummar Rao proves it yet again why Mahesh Bhatt thinks he is the future of Bollywood."

+Director Suparn Verma, writing for Rediff rated the film 4/5, and wrote, "What makes City Lights memorable is how Hansal Mehta infuses his struggle into it.
+I have known Hansal for a better part of my life; we have seen both good days and bad.
+In this film, he gathers all his pain, pours it in a glass and makes Rajkummar drink it."
+Kusumita Das of Deccan Chronicle also gave the film 4 out of 5 stars and wrote, "Given its premise, some might say it’s old wine in a new bottle.
+But this bottle’s certainly a keeper.